 The Veteran Loan program is made specifically for the veterans who have met the average number of days in their service.
 Other forms of eligibility for the VA loan program may include the service commitment, character of service, duty status, and the length of the service.
 It should be noted that this program doesn’t offer any benefits for surviving spouses.
 The VA also doesn’t account for any minimum credit score, which is often used as a requirement for prequalifying when you apply for any mortgage loan.
 However, most lenders who will request that you have a minimum credit score of around 580 when applying for 100% financing.

 Any Veteran who is using their entitlement to purchase a home, or has done that in the past, will have to leave their previous entitlement in order to acquire another one.
 If you have bought a home already through the VA benefits, then you may still use some of the ‘entitlement’ that was offered to you in order to purchase a new home.
 If you want to calculate the maximum entitlement that is available to you, here is how you do it:

 - If you have previously purchased a home through the VA loan program, and the loan was paid off by you partly, then you may not have used the entire entitlement that was offered to you.

 - If you did sell your home to someone else, and let them take advantage of your VA loan, then you may have restored some of the entitlement that you have.
 Especially if you have sold the home to Veterans.

 - If you are still the owner of the property but are renting it out, then you can purchase a new property by using the partial entitlement clause.
 However, it has many restrictions.

-The VA loan is highly beneficial for people who are veterans and want to purchase a new property in the United States.
+Coast 2 Coast is proud to announce all lender underwriting & processing fees ($1,500 value) will be waived for active military personnel, veterans and first responders in 2020.
 Call Coast 2 Coast at 904-810-2293 to learn more about this and other government loan programs available.